slackapi/node-slack-sdk/packages/cli-hooks/README.md

 the [supported hooks][supported] and their corresponding scripts as defined in this package.

-The CLI will always use the version of the `@slack/cli-hooks` specified in the project's `package.json`.

-These scripts are automatically added to the `./node_modules/.bin` directory of a project when this package is installed.
+The CLI will try to use the version of the `@slack/cli-hooks` specified in your application's `package.json`.
+The hooks in this package are automatically added to the `./node_modules/.bin` directory of your application when this package is installed.

 ### Supported Hooks